-My experience working with myofascial nerve entrapment syndromes have left one point very clear; the muscles that are compressing the nerves and causing the neuralgic responses, are almost always severely weak.
-It took me some time to realize this, mostly because I was tainted by the therapeutic world’s strong desire to perform myofascial release on just about anything.
+My own experience working with myofascial nerve entrapment syndromes have left one point very clear; the muscles that are entrapping the nerves and causing the neuralgic responses, are almost always severely weak.
+I strongly consider this fundamental factor to be the main reason why nerve entrapment syndromes are considered so difficult to treat.
+It took me some time to realize this, mostly because I was greatly influenced by the therapeutic consensus, which creates a strong desire to perform myofascial release on just about anything, and especially when it comes to nerve compression issues.
 After I learned manual muscle testing (MMT), I gradually started to see a strong pattern of inhibition, which means neurological inactivity, as well as pure weakness of the muscles surrounding the affected nerves.

 I kept performing myofascialrelase for a while, but my patients with various MFNE were improving just marginally (temporarily), or not at all.
 As an experiment of sorts I tried to strengthen those muscles (scalenes on a TOS patient), but the patient became significantly worse (also temporarily) and I got cold feet, and therefore discontinued the strengthening work.
 After some back and forth I speculated that the extremely low work capacity of the respective muscles causing the compression, could be something that had to be corrected gradually, and that temporary increase of symptoms was a necessary and unavoidable part of the rehabilitation process.
 I told that patient that we were going to retry the strengthening, but this time very gradually to control the symptoms.
 The patient agreed.